Want to buy a drone? Don’t know where to start? If you’re looking for the best drones for sale, you’ve come to the right place.

 If this is your first time looking at drones for sale, then you probably don’t understand all of these crazy drone terms.
 Check out “5 Things You Should Know Before You Buy“.
 After that, you can come back to this page with a lot more drone buying knowledge.

-It’s July 2016.
-MyFirstDrone will be posting the best deals we can find online, and info on the new DJI Phantom 4 drone.
+It’s August 2016.
+MyFirstDrone will be posting the best deals we can find online, and info on DJI’s Phantom 4 drone.
 This month we’ll also feature some of the hottest new racing drones and FPV drones, so come back frequently as we update this page and the rest of our site as fast as we can.

 This guide will take you through all of the best ready-to-fly drones for sale.
 It should also give you a reason to pick one over the other.
 You will learn about all of the most popular models out there, from camera drones to toy drones.Korey Smith